ramsesm2071/sep10-freedom-project/blog/entry01.md

 ##### 10/7/24

 -----
 The topic i'm doing is music because it's the topic i'm most passionate about.
+This is because music

 [Next](entry02.md)